Kabupaten (District) of Bandung was founded in 1641. Located on Jawa, Provinsi Jawa Barat.

 * Foto old sites on Jawa: link

-Bandung Regency was founded by the Sultan Agung of Mataram, on the 9th of Muharram in the year Alif or the same as Saturday, 20 April 1641 AD.
+Bandung Regency was founded by the Sultan Agung of Mataram, on Saturday, 20 April 1641 AD.
 Its first (bupati) regent was Tumenggung Wiraangunangun (1641-1681 AD).

 The official name of the city during the colonial Dutch East Indies period was Bandoeng.
 The earliest reference to the area dates back to 1488, although archaeological findings suggest a type of Homo erectus species had long previously lived on the banks of the Cikapundung River and around the old lake of Bandung.